 Let’s look at paid games.

-Top N Paid Games
+Top N Paid Gamesdata lost to time

 One thing I didn’t really account for in my original hypothesis is a difference between paid and free games.
 53 paid games are over 10MB!
 While by a slight margin, the majority of paid games seem to ignore the 10MB rule and go for broke!
 Egad!
 This above table completely refutes my original hypothesis that most successful apps are under 10MB (Wow those last few sentences sounded super nerdy…).
 This is assuming you equate that success = number of apps sold * price of app = more $$$, where as in the free model this kind of breaks down.
 Anyway, moving on to the distribution of paid game juggernauts…

-Distribution of 10MB+ Paid Games
+Distribution of 10MB+ Paid Gamesdata lost to time

 Interesting.
 While the paid app list has a majority of 10MB+ games the bulk of them live in the top 20-40 section, again, only by a slight margin.
 The stand out number here is the top 20 section.
 It appears games that are under 10MB here still win out the majority, so maybe there still is some relevance to my original hypothesis but to a much lesser extent than I imagined.